 Tips from an expert about your bathroom renovation

-We recently looked at how to remodel a bathroom step by step, but now we’re turning to an architecture expert, Maria Gray, to get the inside scoop on the pitfalls, challenges, trends and opportunities when renovating a bathroom.
+We recently looked at how to remodel a bathroom step by step, but now we’re turning to an architecture expert, Maria Gray, to get the inside scoop on the pitfalls, challenges, trends and opportunities for a bathroom renovation.

 Maria Gray, Principal at Gray Area Design, has taught architecture and interior design courses at Columbia University and Parsons School of Design, respectively.
 She has a Master of Architecture degree as well as a Master of Science in Sustainability Management degree, both from Columbia University.
 She can be reached at email@example.com.